gcanti/fp-ts/docs/modules/Monoid.ts.md

 const M = max(N.Bounded)

-assert.deepStrictEqual(pipe(1, M.concat(2)), 2)
+assert.deepStrictEqual(pipe(1, M.combine(2)), 2)
 ```

 Added in v3.0.0

 ## min

-Get a monoid where `concat` will return the minimum, based on the provided bounded order.
+Get a monoid where `combine` will return the minimum, based on the provided bounded order.

 The `empty` value is the `top` value.